 This is not a one time process - it is ongoing.
 It is important to stay current.
 So watch those security notices.
-And subscribe to your vendor's security mailing list today!
+And subscribe to that security mailing list today!
 If you have cable modem, DSL, or other full time connection, there is no excuse not to do this religiously.
 All distributions make this easy enough!